 - Henry Thomas Buckle was an early exponent of the view that history has laws, and that differences in either the character of great men, or of nations, make less difference to historical development than facts about geography.
 This has all sorts of echoes in work since, from Marx to Walter Schiedel (2019), but Buckle’s own work has fallen well out of fashion.
 (Benn 1881)

-- Antoine Augustin Cournot anticipated many of the key ideas in 20th century economics, including the notion of equilibrium, and the idea of supply and demand graphs, but it’s tricky to say just how causally significant he ended up being.
+- Antoine Augustin Cournot anticipated many of the key ideas in twentieth-century economics, including the notion of equilibrium, and the idea of supply and demand graphs, but it’s tricky to say just how causally significant he ended up being.
 His work on duopoly and oligopoly is still the foundation for how we think about those matters today.
-And, perhaps more relevant to philosophy, he made a number of contribtions to the study of probability.
+And, perhaps more relevant to philosophy, he made a number of contributions to the study of probability.
 (Moore 1934)

-- Jonathan Edwards is one of the most important ever American theologians.
+- Jonathan Edwards is one of the most important US theologians in history.
 (And grandfather of Aaron Burr.)
 But most of the philosophical attention to him comes during the idealist period, and is interested in how his work relates to idealism.
 (Woodbridge 1904)

-- Antonio Rosmini and Vincenzo Gioberti are two of the most important Italian philosophers and theologians of the 19th century.
+- Antonio Rosmini and Vincenzo Gioberti are two of the most important Italian philosophers and theologians of the nineteenth-century.
 They both played significant roles in the revolutions of 1848.
 (Barzellotti 1878)

-- José Vasconcelos was the most important philosophical figure in the Mexican Revolution, and an important figure in the Revolution itself.
+- José Vasconcelos was the most important philosophical figure in the Mexican Revolution and an important figure in the Revolution itself.
 Given everything that was happening around him, it is mildly surprising that he survived until 1920.
-But he did, and became Rector of UNAM and Secretary of Education in Obregón’s government.
+But he did, and became Rector of UNAM (Universidad Nacional Autónoma de México) and Secretary of Education in Obregón’s government.
 (Romanell 1960)

 The article itself is like nothing else I’ve seen in these twelve journals (Darwin 1877).
-Darwin was, as we all know, an incredibly astute biological observer.
+Darwin was, as is well known, an incredibly astute biological observer.
 So when his first son was born, he had a new subject to observe.
-And so he dispassionately observed his development, and took meticulous notes.
-Then, some years later, he published the notebooks.
-In Mind.
+And he dispassionately observed his development, and took meticulous notes.
+Then, some years later, he published the notebooks—in Mind.
 There is very little attempt at developing much of a theory here.
 Indeed, the text doesn’t have anything like the form of what we’d think of as an article.
 It really is just a lightly edited version of the notes Darwin took while observing his child’s development.
 I’ve seen it claimed that this is a significant document in the history of developmental psychology.
 And while I’m no expert on the history of developmental psychology, I find this very hard to believe.
-Again, it is really just a single case study, and it’s not clear what you could in principle learn about developmental psychology from one case.
+Again, it is really just a single case study, and it’s not clear what could be learned in principle about developmental psychology from one case.
 But it’s a fascinating insight into what kind of parent Darwin was.